sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

 ``tls13_pqc``, ``tls13``, ``xts``.
 Patches that don't alter any of the above-mentioned components or relevant modules are considered out-of-scope.

-.. todo:: Update the module list below for the upcoming Botan 3.3.0 release

 Below is the full list of modules (from ``src/lib``) whose changes were
 reviewed: